ROCm/HIP/docs/how-to/hip_porting_guide.rst

   export HIP_PLATFORM=nvidia
   hipcc main.cpp

-Identifying Host or Device Compilation Pass
+Identifying host or device compilation pass
 -------------------------------------------

 ``amdclang++`` makes multiple passes over the code: one pass for the host code, and for the device code one pass for each GPU architecture to be compiled for.
-``nvcc`` only makes two passes over the code: one for host code and one for device code.
+``nvcc`` only makes two passes over the code: one for the host code and one for the device code.

 The ``__HIP_DEVICE_COMPILE__`` macro is defined when the compiler is compiling for the device.
 This macro is a portable check that can replace the